Independent African news, markets, culture and politics.

 I wasn't happy being African - Tiwa Savage

 Tiwa Savage, a prominent Nigerian singer, has disputed claims that Afrobeats is experiencing its worst performance in two decades.
-This assertion has been made by music executives, including Paul Okoye and DJ Big N, in separate interviews and social media posts.
-However, during a recent appearance at the Unstoppable Africans event, Savage expressed her confidence in the genre, stating that it is gaining momentum on charts and tours.
+Music executives such as Paul Okoye and DJ Big N have made this assertion in separate interviews and social‑media posts.
+However, during a recent appearance at the Unstoppable Africans event, Savage expressed confidence in the genre, stating that it is gaining momentum on charts and tours.

 Scroll to Top